Johnny Tillotson

 Johnny Tillotson (April 20, 1938 – April 1, 2025) was an American singer-songwriter.
-He enjoyed his greatest success in the early 1960s, when he scored nine top-ten hits on the pop, country, and adult contemporary Billboard charts, including "Poetry in Motion", the self-penned "It Keeps Right On a-Hurtin'", "Talk Back Trembling Lips" and "Without You".
+He enjoyed his greatest success in the early 1960s, when he scored nine top-10 hits on the pop, country, and adult contemporary Billboard charts, including "Poetry in Motion", the self-penned "It Keeps Right On a-Hurtin'", "Talk Back Trembling Lips", and "Without You".

-Biography
+Early life

 Tillotson was the son of Doris and Jack Tillotson, who owned a small service station on the corner of 6th and Pearl in Jacksonville, Florida; his father acted as the station's mechanic.
 At the age of nine, Johnny was sent to Palatka, Florida, to take care of his grandmother.
 He returned to Jacksonville each summer to be with his parents when his brother Dan would go to his grandmother.

+Career

+1950s

-Johnny began to perform at local functions as a child, and by the time he was at Palatka Senior High School he had developed a reputation as a talented singer.
-Tillotson became a semi-regular on WJXT's McDuff Hayride, hosted by Toby Dowdy, and soon landed his own show on WFGA-TV.
+Johnny began to perform at local functions as a child, and by the time he was at Palatka Senior High School, he had developed a reputation as a talented singer.
+Tillotson became a semiregular on WJXT's McDuff Hayride, hosted by Toby Dowdy, and soon landed his own show on WFGA-TV.
 In 1957, while Tillotson was studying at the University of Florida, local disc jockey Bob Norris sent a tape of Johnny's singing to the Pet Milk talent contest, and he was chosen as one of six national finalists.
-This gave Johnny the opportunity to perform in Nashville, Tennessee, on WSM the Grand Ole Opry, which led Lee Rosenberg, a Nashville publisher, to take a tape to Archie Bleyer, owner of the independent Cadence Records.
-Bleyer signed Tillotson to a three-year contract, and issued his first single, "Dreamy Eyes" / "Well I'm Your Man" in September 1958.
-Both songs were written by Tillotson, and both made the Billboard Hot 100, "Dreamy Eyes" peaking at No. 63.
+This gave Johnny the opportunity to perform in Nashville, Tennessee, on WSM on the Grand Ole Opry, which led Lee Rosenberg, a Nashville publisher, to take a tape to Archie Bleyer, owner of the independent Cadence Records.
+Bleyer signed Tillotson to a three-year contract and issued his first single, "Dreamy Eyes" / "Well I'm Your Man" in September 1958.
+Both songs were written by Tillotson, and both made the Billboard Hot 100, "Dreamy Eyes" peaking at number 63.
 After graduating in 1959 with a bachelor's degree in journalism and communications, Tillotson moved to New York City to pursue his music career.

+From late 1959, a succession of singles – "True, True Happiness", "Why Do I Love You So" (recorded October 1959), and a double-sided single covering the rhythm and blues hits "Earth Angel" and "Pledging My Love" – all reached the bottom half of the Hot 100.